 Editorial Focus

-This Compendium presents an eclectic exploration of the mythologies which surround us in our every-day lives.
+This Compendium presents an eclectic exploration of the mythologies surrounding us in our every-day lives.
 Our research focus blends curiosity with informal academic inquiry.
 It remains inherently incomplete.
 Entries are editorial and speculative in focus and not intended to replace expert or peer-reviewed work.

 Further Exploration